open-rmf/rmf_gym/docs/rmf_structure/00-understanding_the_base_world.md

-# Narrow Corridor - Understanding the Base World
+# RMF Basics - Understanding the Base World

 We will first walk through the `base` world and understand what it is, exactly.